1. Home

 Cons

-• Some features are only available in binary form under a commercial license;
+• Some features are only available in binary form under a commercial license; and

 • Depending on your system, you may experience some lagging.
 This can be improved by turning off Energy Saving.